 Only one percent of the world population is diagnosed with schizophrenia.
 In the USA, 3.2 million people have this severe psychosis disorder.
 Research indicates that women have the tendency to experience more obsessed misconceptions and hallucinations; however, men may experience more disordered and negative symptoms.

-The exact cause of the teen psychosis disorder is unclear.
+The exact cause of teen psychosis disorder is unclear.
 Each case is different.
 There are a few diseases that can trigger psychosis.
-Others causes may include – lack of sleep, various environmental influences, trauma and drug use.
-Ailments that can trigger teen psychosis disorder such as schizophrenia include; stroke, dementia and alzheimer’s, as well as brain illnesses such as, Parkinson’s disease, Huntington’s disease, several chromosome related syndromes, brain cysts and tumors, certain types of epilepsy, syphilis, HIV and other brain infections.
+Others causes may include – lack of sleep, various environmental influences, trauma, and drug use.
+Ailments that can trigger teen psychosis disorder such as schizophrenia include; stroke, dementia and Alzheimer’s, as well as brain illnesses such as, Parkinson’s disease, Huntington’s disease, several chromosome related syndromes, brain cysts and tumors, certain types of epilepsy, syphilis, HIV and other brain infections.

 Psychosis can be triggered by mixing alcohol and illicit drugs, such as cocaine and methamphetamine, or using hallucinogenic drugs such LSD that create a temporary hallucination.